ohmp/james-project/src/homepage/_posts/2018-06-06-linagora-june-nl.markdown

 ### Exporting a mail account

-> As a user, I should be able to export the content of my mail account.
+> As an administrator, I should be able to export the content of my mail account.
 This both allows easier migrations, comply with legal requirements as well as allow some forms of backups.
 >
-> The chosen format is emls in a ZIP format, with the folder structure, and specific metadata to ease restoring a James account (flags, etc...) .
-An admin (via webamin) should be able to download/upload such backups in order to do export/restores.
+> The chosen format is EMLs in a ZIP format, with the folder structure described in archive meta-data, and specific metadata to ease restoring a James account (flags, etc...).
+An administrator (via webamin) should be able to download/upload such backups in order to do export/restores mail accounts.

+### Coming next

+Along side these features that turns out to be necessary for large organisations, our focus will be on having a distributed James server.
+To achieve this, we will propose soon a distributed mail queue based on RabbitMQ.

 [this issue]: https://github.com/apache/tika/pull/237